xythrez/P4-in-a-Bottle/README.md

 ### Apptainer

-Apptainer is a container runtime by Sylabs developed specificly for software that require low-level access to hardware (i.e. NVIDIA drivers, network devices).
+Apptainer is a new container runtime developed specificly for software that require low-level access to hardware (i.e. NVIDIA drivers, network devices, etc).
 This is great for P4-in-a-Bottle, since Mininet requires access to networking kernel components to work.

 Unfortunately, Apptainer only works natively on Linux, so if you're on Mac or